AspieSoft/random-number-js/readme.md

 random(0, 1, 10); // output: random number with a random decimal size between 0 and e^10

+// reduce the chance of numbers being near each other random.setAvoidRadius(10); // default: 0
+// will treat numbers within a distance of 10 of any previous number, as if it's a repeated number
+// example: if output1 = 5 and output2 = 7, because 7-10 <= 5, output2 counts as a repeat of output1

 // optional enable lite mode (false by default)
 // changes the default option, and can be (optionally) overwritten by the function random.setLiteMode(true || false); // default: true (default for function attr, Not for the option)